What is a Meteorite?

 argue on the basis of the known number of lunar meteorites and the

 meteorite source craters are not larger than a few hundreds of meters in

 the moon shows that fragments of considerable size are ejected at speeds

 nearly half the escape velocity from the moon (2.4 km/sec).
 At least a

 velocity by impacting objects moving in asteroidal orbits.
 Some small part

 “There is also a possibility that fragments can be ejected at escape

 is ejected from the moon.
-If some small amount of
+If some small amount of material escapes from

-Although scientists like to speculate that a certain lunar meteorite came from a
+scientists like to speculate that a certain lunar meteorite came from a

-certain crater or region of the Moon, no one has actually identified with certainty
+certain crater or region of the Moon, no one has identified with certainty

 the source crater from which any of the lunar meteorites originated.

 strike the western (leading) hemisphere of the Moon (that is, the “side” with